HaxeFoundation/haxelib/www/documentation-files/using-haxelib.md

 > Libraries with either a `run.n` helper or a main class defined in `haxelib.json`, can be executed using `haxelib run`.
 >
-> You can specify the version to run by appending `:version`, if the library has a [development](#dev) version set the version will be ignored.
+> You can specify the version to run by appending `:version`.
 >
 > The library will receive the `HAXELIB_RUN` environment variable with value `"1"` and `HAXELIB_RUN_NAME` with the name of the library as value.